Ajay Maken

 Ajay Maken (born 12 January 1964) is a politician from the Indian National Congress party.
 He is the treasurer of the All India Congress Committee (AICC) and member of the Congress Working Committee (CWC).
 A three-time member of the Parliament of India and three-time MLA, Delhi Legislative Assembly, he was formerly a minister in the cabinet of Prime Minister Manmohan Singh and a minister in the cabinet of Delhi Chief Minister Sheila Dikshit.

-He has been thrice elected as a Member of the Parliament of India, and three times to the Delhi Legislative Assembly.
-He was the President of Delhi Pradesh Congress Committee.
+He has been thrice elected as a member of the Parliament of India, and three times to the Delhi Legislative Assembly.
+He was the president of Delhi Pradesh Congress Committee.

-Ajay Maken was appointed as a member of Empowered Action Group of Leaders and Experts (EAGLE) which was constituted by Indian National Congress on 2 February 2025 to monitor the conduct of free and fair elections by the Election Commission of India.
+Ajay Maken was appointed a member of Empowered Action Group of Leaders and Experts (EAGLE) which was constituted by Indian National Congress on 2 February 2025 to monitor the conduct of free and fair elections by the Election Commission of India.

 Political career

 Maken had been a two-time Member of Parliament of India (Lok Sabha from 2004 to 2014) and was elected for the third time as Member Parliament of India Rajya Sabha in February 2024, in addition to being a three-time Member of Legislative Assembly of Delhi (from 1993 to 2004).

 At the National level, Maken was the youngest Union Cabinet Minister from the Congress Party for Housing and Urban Poverty Alleviation (2012–13), Union Minister of State (Independent Charge) for Sports and Youth Affairs (2011–12), Union Minister of State for Home Affairs (2009–2011), Union Minister of State for Urban Development (2006–2007).

-At the State level, he was Speaker of Delhi Legislative Assembly (2003–04) at the age of 39, Maken was the youngest Speaker in the Country, a Cabinet Minister of Power, Transport and Tourism (2001-2003) at the age of 37, the youngest until that time and Parliamentary Secretary to the Chief Minister Sheila Dikshit (1998-2001).
+At the State level, he was Speaker of Delhi Legislative Assembly (2003–04) at the age of 39, Maken was the youngest Speaker in the Country, a Cabinet Minister of Power, Transport and Tourism (2001-2003) at the age of 37, the youngest until that time and parliamentary secretary to the chief minister Sheila Dikshit (1998-2001).

-Maken was the first NSUI candidate in a direct election to be elected as the President of Delhi University Students Union (DUSU) in 1985, the first B.Sc.
+Maken was the first NSUI candidate in a direct election to be elected as the president of Delhi University Students Union (DUSU) in 1985, the first B.Sc.
 Chemistry (Hons.) final year student in this post.

 Lok Sabha

 In the 2004 general election, Maken represented the Congress for the New Delhi constituency.
 He defeated a sitting Cabinet Minister, Jagmohan, from the Bharatiya Janata Party.

 In the 2009 general elections, he retained the New Delhi Parliamentary constituency.
-He was appointed the Minister of State for Home Affairs.
+He was appointed the minister of state for home affairs.

-In 2011, Maken was appointed the Minister for Sports and Youth Affairs after the 2010 Commonwealth Games scam, replacing M. S. Gill as Sports Minister.
+In 2011, Maken was appointed the minister for sports and youth affairs after the 2010 Commonwealth Games scam, replacing M. S. Gill as Sports Minister.

-He was appointed Minister for Housing and Urban Poverty Alleviation (I/C) in 2012.
+He was appointed minister for housing and urban poverty alleviation (I/C) in 2012.

 Maken was defeated in the 2014 general elections by the BJP candidate Meenakshi Lekhi.
-He served as the Congress General Secretary until 2015, when he resigned after the party's failure to win any seat in the 2015 Delhi Legislative Assembly election.
+He served as the Congress general secretary until 2015, when he resigned after the party's failure to win any seat in the 2015 Delhi Legislative Assembly election.